KczBen/vef2-2025-e/topics.md

 All of the path tracing code is written in WebAssembly.

 ## What is WASM
-Web Assembly is sort of the second language of the web, expanding - *but not replacing* - JavaScript.
+WebAssembly the "second language" of the web, expanding - *but not replacing* - JavaScript.
 It's a statically typed language and is supported by all modern browsers.
 It aims to run and compile faster than JavaScript, benchmarks put it at around 10% to 30% faster than equivalent JavaScript code.

 Now that all sounds good, but there are a few limitations:

-First, we have no access to web APIs.
-This means that for any input/output, we must interface through JavaScript.
+JavaScript is mandatory.
+In order to load WebAssembly in a web environment, some JavaScript code must be present.
+All API access must go through JavaScript.

 Second, WebAssembly looks like *this:*